 When I talk about decreasing the volume of coffee, using a finer grind and increasing the dose, it’s worth checking out how that affects the resulting cup quality.

-Even with a super-automatic machine’s limited setting options – especially in terms of minimum fill volume – the parameters defining dosage, extraction time and amount of coffee in the cup don’t change.
+Even with a super-automatic machine’s limited setting options – especially in terms of minimum dispensing volume – the parameters defining dosage, extraction time and amount of coffee in the cup shouldn’t change.
 The easiest and safest way to check these factors is with a coffee scale.

-Still, even when you’re spending over $4,000 on a high-quality super-automatic machine like the Jura Z8, you don’t have to use an expensive scale.
+Still, even when you’re spending $3,599.00 on a high-quality machine like the Jura Z10, you don’t have to use an expensive scale.

-Using a Coffee Scale With an Entry-Level Portafilter Machine: Do I Really Need One?
+Using a Coffee Scale With an Entry-Level Espresso Machine: Is it Necessary?

-By the same token, what I’ve just said also applies to entry-level portafilter machines.
-After all, you always use a grinder, which you first have to dial in perfectly with the portafilter.
-A scale is the fastest way to reach your goal, even if you only use an entry-level portafilter such as the DeLonghi EC 685.
+By the same token, what I’ve just said also applies to entry-level home espresso machines.
+After all, you always use a burr coffee grinder, which you first have to dial in perfectly.
+A scale is the fastest way to reach your goal, even if you only use an entry-level machine such as the DeLonghi Stilosa.

-The next step up, price-wise, toward a “real” espresso machine with a portafilter is the Solis Barista Gran Gusto (not available in the United States).
-It’s astonishingly accurate – especially when it comes to mapping incorrect preparation parameters.
-Yes, it’s worth being very meticulous here.
+The next step up toward a “real” espresso machine is the Solis Barista Perfetta.
+It’s astonishingly accurate – especially when it comes to exposing incorrect preparation parameters.
+So, it’s worth being very meticulous here.

 The takeaway is clear: even when using a beginner espresso machine, the more responsive the scale, the better.
 We don’t plan out the preparation process from the cup but start with the grinder.

-That said, without a clear idea of what 6-8 grams (0.2 – 0.28 ounces) of ground coffee looks like in the espresso machine’s filter basket, you have no business making espresso!
+That said, without a clear idea of what 6-8 grams of ground coffee looks like in the espresso machine’s filter basket, you have no business making espresso!

-However, since not even the “reasonable” grinders in the entry-level segment come with timers or scales, you’ll need an external tool to be able to fulfill this basic requirement for espresso preparation.
+However, since not even the “reasonable” grinders in the entry-level sector come with timers or scales, you’ll need an external tool to be able to fulfill this basic requirement for espresso preparation.

 Quality-wise, the scale should be superior to the CoastLine or Coffee Gator, which means you’ll end up paying more.
 After all, you’re going to need more precision and a faster response time.

-The logic is similar to the grinder: even when using the cheapest portafilter machine, it’s worth having a halfway decent espresso grinder and a proper coffee scale; otherwise, the entire setup doesn’t make sense.
+The logic is similar to the grinder: even when using the most inexpensive espresso machine, it’s worth having a halfway decent espresso grinder and a proper coffee scale.
+Otherwise, the entire setup doesn’t make sense.

 Just pay attention to the total measurable weight and factor in the equipment.
 You’ll also want to make sure the jug is completely on the scale and within the measurement-sensitive range.

-Coffee Dosing Without Scales: When Is a Spoon Good Enough?
+Coffee Dosing Without a Scale: When Is a Spoon Good Enough?

 So, how much ground coffee do you need per cup?
 Under the reign of the traditional coffee maker, the answer has always been a heaping tablespoon per cup, plus one for the machine.

 Whenever I employ this method in my coffee maker reviews, I’m amazed that it actually works because I have no idea how much coffee to spoon into the filter.
-Still, a coffee scale to go with a Melitta machine?
+Still, a coffee scale to go with a Black and Decker machine?
 Why bother?

 For this test, I went through the trouble of weighing the coffee.
-One heaping tablespoon – in this case, using a fairly finely ground Sidamo as the omni roast — equals 5 grams (0.17 ounces).
+One heaping tablespoon – in this case, using a fairly finely ground omni-roast Ethiopia Sidamo – equals 5 grams.

 I mention bean type, roast and grind because they all have an impact on weight.
 However, I only had a narrow spoon on hand and had no idea how “heaping” a tablespoon should be.

-According to the commonly accepted brew ratio for filter coffee, about 7 grams (0.24 ounces) of coffee to 100 milliliters (3.38 fluid ounces) of water is a perfect starting point.
+According to the commonly accepted brew ratio for filter coffee, about 7 grams of coffee to 3.4 ounces (100 milliliters) of water is a perfect starting point.
 So, the idea of adding an extra spoonful for the machine seems designed to absorb inaccuracies.

-Why does this method work so well in a drip coffee maker?
+Why does this method work so well in a standard drip coffee maker?
 Because it’s so beautifully imprecise by nature!
-Also because the typical coffee for a drip maker is an imprecise blend with imprecise roasting.
+Also because the typical coffee used in a drip machine is an imprecise blend with imprecise roasting.

 There are huge margins of error in this diffuse preparation chain, but the result is drinkable coffee.

-So, if I were to pour the delicate Sidamo into an old Melitta machine according to these eye-measurement specifications, it would only end up being half as delicate in the cup — and I would notice!
+Still, if I were to pour the delicate Sidamo into an old Mr. Coffee machine according to these eye-measurement specifications, it would only end up being half as delicate in the cup; and I would notice!

 Would it be the same if I used a coffee scoop?
 It depends.

 A coffee scoop is one of those deep-mouth portion spoons that come with every can of coffee and many bags of beans.
-If you fill the coffee spoon to the brim and level the surface, you should get 7 – 8 grams (0.24 – 0.28 ounces) of ground coffee.
+If you fill the coffee spoon to the brim and level the surface, you should get between 7 and 8 grams of ground coffee.

-Under the same conditions – quite finely ground Sidamo, and with no idea of how firmly to level it off – the contents of my coffee scoop weighed 6.5 grams (0.22 ounces).
+Under the same conditions – quite finely ground Sidamo, and with no idea of how firmly to level it off – the contents of my coffee scoop weighed 6.5 grams.

 With a coffee machine, I can tolerate a 0.5-gram deviation – that’s where the tablespoon and coffee scoop belong.
 However, this manageable deviation should ensure that I don’t experience any problems with the Sidamo in the drip coffee machine.

-Nevertheless, the delicate, fresh aroma structure of the Ethiopian isn’t complete.
-Omni roast or not.
-The imprecision of the coffee machine, combined with a distorted sense of proportion, robs even the most versatile coffee of much of its character.
+Nevertheless, the delicate, fresh aroma structure of the Ethiopian coffee wasn’t complete.
+Ultimately, the imprecision of a budget coffee machine, combined with a distorted sense of proportion, robs even the most versatile coffee of much of its character.

-Do you have any questions about coffee dosing or using scales?
-If so, feel free to leave a comment!
+Do you have any questions or suggestions about coffee dosing or the best coffee scale?
+Feel free to leave a comment below!